Zeroto521/my-data-toolkit/doc/source/guide/transformer_quickstart.md

 [0.38596491 1.
 0.        ]
 ```

-We could also save these pipelines as a binary file via (ex. joblib).
+We could also save these pipelines as a binary file via pickle or joblib.
 When new data coming we could quickly transform them via binary file.

 ## Other Ways to Handle This